1. Valid Will

 You will need to choose up to four people to carry out the wishes expressed in your Will.
 Executors can also be beneficiaries in your Will.
-If you are choosing friends or relatives, make sure they are willing to accept what can be a lengthy and time consuming responsibility.
+If you are choosing friends or relatives, make sure they are informed by you in advance and are willing to accept what can be a lengthy and time consuming responsibility.

-If it is possible that you may have children under the age of 18 when you die, you should appoint a guardian to look after them in the unlikely event of both you and your spouse dying while they are still minors.
+If you have children under the age of 18 at the time of having your Will prepared, you should appoint a guardian to look after them in the unlikely event of both you and your spouse dying while they are still minors.

-Once you have made your Will and it has been signed and witnessed, store it in a safe place or with your solicitor or a trustworthy relative or friend.
-Make sure that your executor(s) are informed where the original Will is being kept and keep a photocopy for your own records.
+Once you have made your Will and it has been signed and witnessed, store it in a safe place or with your Solicitor or a trustworthy relative or friend.
+Also, make sure that your executor(s) are informed where the original Will is being kept and keep a photocopy in a separate place for your own records.

-Under Islamic laws of inheritance and, as a Muslim can bequeath up to one-third of his/her assets to whoever he/she pleases, we remind you when making your Islamic Will to consider those that are less fortunate and to leave this one-third, or part of it, to a Muslim charity so that your legacy can continue to work and help others after your death, as a ‘sadaqa jariya’ or on-going charitable work.
+Under Islamic laws of inheritance a Muslim person can bequeath up to one-third of his/her assets to whoever he/she pleases, we remind you when making your Islamic Will to consider those that are less fortunate and to leave this one-third, or part of it, to a Muslim charity so that your legacy can continue to work and help others after your death, as a ‘Sadaqa Jariya’ or on-going charitable work.